pelikan-io/rustcommon/histogram/README.md

 # histogram

-A simple histogram implementation inspired by HDRHistogram and an new base-2 implementation.
+A simple histogram implementation inspired by HDRHistogram and a new base-2 implementation.
 It uses atomic counters to record increments for each value.

 ## Getting Started